 Slugs (and snails, which are slugs with a shell) may try to hide, but their slick trails can be seen.
 If you see a sticky liquid and shredded or eaten leaves, it’s time to take action.

 - Put up a bird bath and feeder.
 When you attract birds, they’ll naturally control pests, including slugs, in your garden.
 That’s why setting out a bird bath or hanging a bird feeder and birdhouse in your outdoor space makes sense.
-Learn how to attract birds.
+Learn the best bird feeders for your backyard.

 - Set a trap.
 Pour beer into a shallow dish with the rim even with soil.
 Slugs will crawl inside instead of around your plants.
 Replenish daily.